Businesses

 Cameco has operated mines and mills in northern Saskatchewan for more than a quarter century.
 Uranium products from Saskatchewan’s north are used exclusively to generate clean electricity in nuclear power plants around the world.

-Learn more about the uranium industry in our province from Uranium in Saskatchewan - Factsheet
+Learn more about the uranium industry in our province from Uranium in Saskatchewan - Fact Sheet

 Our current business operations in northern Saskatchewan include the following: